 Allergic contact dermatitis is a common immune reaction to latex

-Allergic Contact Dermatitis is the most common immune reaction to latex.
+Allergic contact dermatitis is the most common immune system reaction to latex.
 The symptoms look similar to irritant dermatitis symptoms, but the cause is different.
 The rash is rough, dry and scaly, sometimes with weeping sores.
-It typically occurs 12-48 hours after contact with latex rubber.
-Contact Allergic Dermatitis is usually due to an inflammatory reaction to the chemicals added to rubber during manufacture, although there is now evidence that delayed contact dermatitis may also result from contact with latex protein as well.
+It usually occurs 12-48 hours after contact with latex rubber.
+Contact allergic dermatitis is usually due to an inflammatory reaction to the chemicals added to rubber during manufacture.
+However, it may also result from contact with latex protein.

-Latex allergic individuals may also be sensitive to certain foods
+Latex allergic people may also be sensitive to certain foods

-Some proteins in latex are present in foods as well and some people with latex allergy find that certain foods cause an itchy mouth or throat swelling.
+Some proteins in latex are also present in foods, and some people with latex allergy find that certain foods cause an itchy mouth or throat swelling.
 The most common foods described are banana, avocado, kiwi fruit, passionfruit, plums, strawberry and tomato.
 These foods do not have to be avoided routinely, unless they cause problems.

 Awareness and diagnosis are important first steps

 Your doctor will normally ask a series of questions that may help to identify the cause of your problem.
 This will often be followed by allergy testing to help confirm or exclude the presence of sensitivity to natural latex proteins or chemical preservatives.
-The types of tests commonly used are skin prick tests or blood tests for allergen specific IgE (commonly known as RAST) to confirm or exclude immediate sensitivity and patch tests to confirm or exclude contact allergic dermatitis (which has a delayed reaction).
+The types of tests commonly used are skin tests or blood tests for allergen specific IgE, to confirm or exclude immediate sensitivity and patch tests to confirm or exclude contact allergic dermatitis (which has a delayed reaction).
 Information on allergy testing is available on the ASCIA website.

 Management of latex allergy involves careful avoidance